 They welcome all visitors with many free things to do and see.
-Learn the story of the Cherokee people from the Cherokee in several outstanding museums, a legendary outdoor drama and at several festivals.
+Learn the story of the Cherokee people at outstanding museums, a legendary outdoor drama and at festivals like the annual Pow Wow.

-Browse the many shops, clustered in several areas of town.
+Browse the many shops, clustered along two main roads, Tsali Blvd (US Highway 441) and Tsalagi Road (US Highway 19).
 Stock up on your mocassins, plastic tomahawks and mini totem poles.
-Or fine quality Cherokee crafts such as Cherokee Indian pottery, baskets and beadwork; as well as other locally made gifts such as dream catchers, dolls and woodcrafts.
-Also find a variety of home furnishings and leather goods, including handbags, belts, backpacks, hats and wallets; as well as biker apparel such as vests, jackets and chaps.
+Or buy fine quality crafts such as Cherokee Indian pottery, baskets and beadwork; as well as other locally made gifts such as dream catchers, dolls and woodcrafts.
+Also find a variety of home furnishings and leather goods, including handbags, backpacks, hats and biker apparel.

 As the Oconaluftee River passes through Cherokee, it is split by a beautiful, grassy island.
 It's home to the Oconaluftee Islands Park – sheltered by canopies of oak and sycamore.
-Beautiful walking bridges connect the island.
+Walking bridges connect the island.
 Wade in the water, have a picnic, or sit by the relaxing river.
-Find is along U.S. Highway 441.
-Go bear hunting throughout the town.
-Eastern Band of Cherokee artists have created a series of large, life-like fiberglass bears and painted them in bright vibrant colors and designs.
+Find it along US Highway 441.
+Go bear hunting throughout the town with a series of large, life-like fiberglass bears and painted them in bright vibrant colors and designs.

-The impressive Harrah’s Cherokee Casino is operated by the Eastern Band of Cherokee and is open 24-hours-a-day.
-Harrah's Cherokee includes a 1,108 room hotel, conference center, a 3000-seat events center, the Essence Lounge, food court, and Chef's Stage Buffet.
-See our Harrah's Cherokee Casino Guide for more.
+The impressive Harrah’s Cherokee Casino is operated by the Eastern Band of Cherokee.
+See our Harrah's Cherokee Casino Guide.

 Cherokee Things to Do